Regional Marketing Director, Chambers of Commerce Group Insurance Plan

 The Chambers of Commerce Group Insurance plan helps SMEs thrive with competitive rates, predictable renewals, and value-added services.

 You or someone you know undoubtedly works for — or runs — a small- or medium-sized enterprise (SME).
-Over 98 percent of Canadian companies have fewer than 100 employees, and they’re the engines of our economy.
+Over 98% of Canadian companies have fewer than 100 employees, and they’re the engines of our economy.